 Career development series

 These sessions focus on a variety of topics related to career development and include: panels on careers in dermatology (academic and private practice), CV workshop, contract basics, healthcare climate, tools for academic work, and finding meaning in your career.

 Diversity, inclusion, equity and anti-racism series

 Throughout the year, these sessions will include peer workshops on micro/macro-aggressions and allyship, book club discussions, lectures on skin of color and healthcare disparities, and journal club discussions.
-Additionally, the Washington University dermatology residency program has committed to include diverse representation in all didactic sessions with a goal of including images of all conditions presented in skin of color in addition to Caucasian skin.
+Additionally, the Washington University dermatology residency program has committed to include diverse representation in all didactic sessions with a goal of including images of all conditions presented in skin of color in addition to white skin.